-The School of Medicine is also making efforts to engage in racial justice.
+The Creighton School of Medicine is also making efforts to engage in racial justice.
 The school has named advocacy and community engagement a key priority moving forward and has ongoing relationships with several local community and campus groups, including the Creighton chapter of White Coats for Black Lives, a medical student group that addresses issues of race and medicine.
-In addition, the school has added a new course, Social Determinants of Health, under the rubric of social medicine.
+In addition, the school has added a new course, Social Determinants of Health, under the rubric of Social Medicine.

 The school also has six pipeline programs established to bring groups underrepresented in medicine, such as African Americans and first-generation students, into the profession.
 The programs connect with students across the education continuum, including high school and middle school students (and, in the case of one program, middle school parents).
-Program partners include Creighton HS-MACA, Arizona State University, Dignity St. Josephs Hospital and Medical Center in Phoenix, and several Omaha middle schools.
+Program partners include Creighton HS-MACA, Arizona State University, Dignity St. Joseph's Hospital in Phoenix, and several Omaha middle schools.

 Social Justice and Community